Irrigation valve and gate maintenance

 - The concrete around the valve is cracked.

-If your valve is broken, attempt to make temporary repairs — if possible — until a permanent replacement can be installed.
+If your valve is broken, attempt to make temporary repairs — if possible — until a permanent replacement can be made.
 Place sandbags around the point of the break or around at-risk areas on your property to protect against flooding.

 Call the SRP Water Contact Center at (602) 236-3333 when these steps have been taken.
 If the break occurs near a scheduled irrigation run, we may be able to divert your delivery so others in your neighborhood can still receive their water.